AGED & DISABILITY SERVICES

 - Home and Community Care (HACC)

-East Arnhem Shire Council through the delivery of the Aged & Disability Services continues to advocate and actively seek support for infrastructure upgrades to meet the required level of service and support in East Arnhem Land.
+East Arnhem Regional Council through the delivery of the Aged & Disability Services continues to advocate and actively seek support for infrastructure upgrades to meet the required level of service and support in East Arnhem Land.

 Delivery of this Aged & Disabilities Services in is essential for residents of East Arnhem Land.
-The services, valued at $4.4 million is partly funded by the Department of Health & Ageing (DoHA) and East Arnhem Shire Council.
+The services, valued at $4.4 million is partly funded by the Department of Health & Ageing (DoHA) and East Arnhem Regional Council.